Zak-Hussain/psychProbing/README.md

 ## psychProbing

-To do:

-1. Rename 'compo_attribs' to 'experiential_attributes' everywhere.

 This repository contains the code for the paper:

 Hussain, Z., Mata, R., Newell, Ben R., & Wulff, D. U. (2024).
 Probing the Contents of Semantic Representations from Text, Behavior, and Brain Data Using the psychNorms Metabase. *arXiv preprint arXiv:XXXXXX*.